 The Tenant Consistently Fails To Pay Rent or Pays Late

-A tenant that cannot fulfill their obligation to pay rent on time may face non-renewal.
+One common reason for a non-renewal of a lease is that the tenant cannot fulfill their obligation to pay rent on time.
 While property owners make every effort to screen prospective tenants to ensure they have enough income to pay their rent, sometimes it doesn’t work out that way.
 Landlords should be cautious, however, about evictions and non-renewals during national emergencies like the COVID-19 crisis.
 Find out what rules are currently in effect.
 Many people have lost jobs, and financial help has been late in coming.
 Landlords may wish to make some accommodation for previously reliable tenants who have fallen on hard times.

 Property Damage or Violations of Policy

 A tenant that fails to report leaks in the plumbing or breakdowns in appliances might cause the problems to become worse.
-While a landlord may have some recourse in the security deposit to pay for the damage, a tenant that fails in their obligation to maintain the home is not likely to be offered a lease renewal.
+While a landlord may have some recourse in the security deposit to pay for the damage, a tenant that fails in their obligation to maintain the home may have their actions met with a non-renewal of their lease.

-Breaking the rules is another reason a landlord might not offer to renew a tenant’s lease.
-Repeated noise complaints, sneaking pets onto a property that does not permit them, or engaging in illegal activity are all reasons not to renew.
+Breaking the rules is another reason a landlord will refuse to renew a lease.
+Repeated noise complaints, sneaking pets onto a property that does not permit them, or engaging in illegal activities are all reasons for a non-renewal of a lease.

 Selling or Renovating the Property